Video shows Asian American woman assaulted on NYC street - WTMJ

-NEW YORK (AP) — An Asian American woman was attacked by a man who repeatedly kicked her in front of witnesses who seemingly stood by, according to surveillance footage released by the New York City Police Department.
+NEW YORK (AP) — An Asian American woman was attacked by a man who repeatedly kicked her as two people nearby who appeared to be security guards did not intervene, according to surveillance footage released by the New York City Police Department.

+The attack comes amid a national spike in anti-Asian hate crimes, and happened just weeks after a mass shooting in Atlanta that left eight people dead, six of them women of Asian descent.
+The NYPD says there have been 33 hate crimes with an Asian victim so far this year, news outlets reported.

-According to video footage, a man inside a building lobby seemingly stopped what he was doing to watch the assault.
-Later, two more men wearing blazers walked into the frame and one of them closed the door as the woman was on the ground.
+According to video footage of the New York City assault, the two people who appeared to be security guards walked into the frame and one of them closed the door as the woman was on the ground.

 The property developer and manager of the building, Brodsky Organization, wrote on Instagram that it was aware of the assault and said staff members who witnessed it were suspended pending an investigation.